talkable/talkable-docs/source/campaigns/tutorials/offers_claim.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Email gating lets you get a referred friend’s email — just ask for it in exchange for a reward.
+   :description: Email gating lets you get a referred Friend’s email — just ask for it in exchange for a reward.

 Friend Claim Page
 -----------------